In a D5 Gym, a Soft-Spoken Muay Thai Legend Trains Future Fighters | Saigoneer

 I first encountered Muay Thai on a photo assignment in Bangkok a number of years ago, and this graceful, devastatingly lethal martial art has piqued my curiosity ever since.
-After returning to the United States, I then began following the sport on late night cable TV for matches being broadcast from Southeast Asia.
+After returning to the United States, I began following the sport via late-night cable TV matches broadcast from Southeast Asia.

 As part of my deeper exploration into the neighborhoods and cultures that make up Saigon, I discovered the No.1 Muay Thai gym during a photo walk along Tran Hung Dao Street in District 5.
 The class in session that Sunday morning was made up of mostly younger, buff males, sweating and panting through repetitive turns of lifting massive tires, doing push-ups, sit-ups and wheel barrel carries, as well as hand and leg coordination drills.